rancher/vexhub/README.md

 SUSE.

-For more information about SUSE's VEX Hub initiative, please consult the knowledge base article [KB 000021573 - How to use SUSE Rancher’s VEX Reports].
+For more information about SUSE's VEX Hub initiative, please consult the knowledge base article [KB 000021573 - How to use SUSE Rancher's VEX Reports].

 # Scope